labstreaminglayer/App-SerialPort/README.md

   * Click the "Link" button.
 If all goes well you should now have a stream on your lab network that has the name that you entered under Stream Name and type "Raw".
 Note that you cannot close the app while it is linked.

   * For subsequent uses you can save the settings in the GUI via File / Save Configuration.
-If the app is frequently used with different settings you might can also make a shortcut on the desktop that points to the app and appends to the Target field the snippet `-c name_of_config.cfg`.
+If the app is frequently used with different settings you might can also make a shortcut on the desktop that points to the app and appends to the Target field the snippet `name_of_config.cfg`.